amauryt/crystal-duckdb/README.md

 ### Appender

-To efficiently load bulk data a table use the appender instead of insert statements.
+To efficiently load bulk data into a table use the appender instead of insert statements.
 The [Appender](https://duckdb.org/docs/api/c/appender) is tied to a connection, and will use the transaction context of that connection when appending.
 An Appender always appends to a single table in the database.